 Without goals, it’s really hard for a business, a team, or an individual to fullfill their mission.

 The SMART(ER) framework has had its share of criticism throughout the years.
-The downsides are that smart goals don’t seem to work on the long term, but rather at the short term.
+The downsides are that smart goals don’t seem to work in the long term, but rather in the short term.
 Also, SMART goals lack flexibility.
-Besides, the conservative nature of SMART goals could hinder the employee capacity to dare and “think big”.
+Besides, the conservative nature of SMART goals could hinder the employee's capacity to dare and “think big”.